ASullivan219/ASullivan219/README.md

 ## Employment

+### GBL Systems Software Engineer I (2021 - Current)
+Currently employed at GBL Systems corporation located in Camarillo CA as a Software engineer.
+Most of my experience has been in Cloud Native technologies.
+Specifically, in the AWS Cloud platform.

 ### Embedded Peer Educator (2021)

 In this role I served as a peer tutor for other Computer Science students.
 I was embedded in COMP-151 Data structures and program design, meaning I attended class